deeplearning4j/deeplearning4j/gettingstarted.md

              <version>0.0.3.2-SNAPSHOT</version>
            </dependency>

 For the moment, the installation is throwing errors related to Jcublas.
 (We're working on it :) GPU integration is being completed.
-Steps 5 and 6 are only for building the software.
+The final two steps for Jcublas are only for building the software.

-**Next step**: We recommend following our [**MNIST tutorial**](../rbm-mnist-tutorial.html) and [running a few examples](../quickstart.html).
+**NEXT STEP**: We recommend following our [**MNIST tutorial**](../rbm-mnist-tutorial.html) and [running a few examples](../quickstart.html).

+**Advanced users**: If you have a clear idea of how deep learning works and know what you want it to do, go straight to our section on [custom datasets](../customdatasets.html).

 **The curious** will want to examine our [Github repo](https://github.com/agibsonccc/java-deeplearning) or access the core through [Maven](http://maven.apache.org/download.cgi).

-**Advanced users**: If you have a clear idea of how deep learning works and know what you want it to do, go straight to our section on [custom datasets](../customdatasets.html).